 Reality: If you're worried that VA-backed loans take too long to close, fear not.
 Both VA and FHA loans take an average of 40 days to close while conventional loans take 39 days to close.
 VA loans don't pull ahead in this regard, but they certainly aren't any worse off than other types of loans.

-Reality: You might have heard that VA loans aren't growing, but that information is clearly untrue.
-If you're using popularity as a measure of value, then VA loans should be well on your radar.
+Reality: If you're using popularity as a measure of value, then VA loans should be well on your radar.
 Over the course of 70 years, VA has backed 20 million loans and the numbers are climbing.

 With this type of massive growth, the VA loan is a serious mortgage contender and definitely worth a veteran's time to research.